dschrempf/QuText/README.md

 # QuText

-Map a quantum text file to a fixed target.

 QuText provides a simple framework to prepare similar but slightly different text files for different targets.
 This may be config files that differ in some lines depending on the host name or a welcome message that is adjusted